FREQUENTLY ASKED QUESTIONS

 How does DSS support the families of our students?

 We seek to serve not only the students of DSS, but the families of our students.
-On-site counseling and education, as well as home therapy will be available to provide support beyond the classroom.
+On-site counseling and education, as well as devotional groups and worship services will be provided.